aiven/devportal/docs/integrations/datadog/datadog-metrics.rst

 2. In the service **Overview** page, scroll to **Service integrations** and select **Manage integrations**.
 3. In the **Integrations** screen, select **Datadog**.

-4. Select the Datadon endpoint you want to use from the drop-down list and select **Enable**.
+4. Select the Datadog endpoint you want to use from the drop-down list and select **Enable**.

 ..
 Tip::